repoze/repoze.configuration/docs/interpolation.rst

 include interpolation markers.
 Interpolation markers are in the Python interpolation form ``%(replaceme)s``.
-Interpolation expands values by attempting to resolve the name being replaced by treating the registry of the configuration context as a dictionary.
+Interpolation expands values by attempting to resolve the name being replaced by treating the ``registry`` attribute of the configuration context as a dictionary.
+This attribute is guaranteed to exist.

 If the registry of the context does not have the name, a few built-in names are tried: